No Result

 5. Think about marketing early.
 Hybrid publishers may help, but your personal effort is still essential.
 Build an email list, network with readers, and use social media to grow visibility.

 6. Test first.
-Consider self publishing a shorter work (like a novella or nonfiction guide) before committing to a hybrid deal.
+Consider self-publishing a shorter work (like a novella or nonfiction guide) before committing to a hybrid deal.
 It’ll teach you the ropes and help you gauge what support you actually need.

 A Balanced Takeaway